 No matter the situation, it is difficult to reach a positive outcome in a car accident case alone.
 Insurance adjusters and defense attorneys know all the tricks to minimize liability for the parties they represent.
 Hiring a knowledgeable and renowned personal injury law firm is the only way to level the playing field and get the settlement or verdict that is due.

 Our firm cares about our clients.
 We are dedicated to getting injured car accident victims the money they are due.
-If you or a loved one was injured, call Ostroff Injury Law for a free consult with a Pennsylvania car accident lawyer.
+If you or a loved one was injured, call Ostroff Godshall Injury and Accident Lawyers for a free consult with a Pennsylvania car accident lawyer.

 We can arrange a meeting at one of our offices or at a location of your choosing, such as your home, work, or hospital.
 Our team is ready to speak with you 24 hours a day, seven days a week.
 When you call, we’ll listen to your story and explain what our firm can do for you.